rootsongjc/cloud-native-library/content/tsb/operations/lower-istio-resources.md

 ---
 title: Lower Istio Resource Consumption
-Description: How to lower resources consumption for istiod and gateways
+Description: How to lower resources consumption for istiod and gateways.
+weight: 11
 ---

 This document describes how to lower the amount of CPU and memory used by the control plane and all the gateways in the mesh by using TSB